BlueStone1995/requirement-network/README.md

 ## Download Binaries and Docker Images

-The installation instructions will utilize `scripts/bootstrap.sh` (available in the fabric repository) script to download all of the requisite Hyperledger Fabric binaries and docker images, and tag the images with the 'latest' tag.
+The installation instructions will utilize `bootstrap.sh` (available in the fabric repository) script to download all of the requisite Hyperledger Fabric binaries and docker images, and tag the images with the 'latest' tag.
 Optionally, specify a version for fabric, fabric-ca and thirdparty images.
 If versions